-Southern Right Whales
+Southern Right Whale

 We terminated the survey at Witsands but could still see many more southern rights along the coast further to the east.
 After landing near Infanta to refuel the gyro copter and grab a quick bite, we set off again.
 This time in the opposite direction and with more opportunity to get some images since we were finished with the count.

-We also spotted both bottlenose and humpback dolphins, plenty of cape fur seals and even a few bait balls on the way back.
+Here we also spotted both bottlenose and humpback dolphins, plenty of cape fur seals and even a few bait balls on the way back.
 After dropping Chris back at Hawston I climbed up to 4000 ft, crossing the mountains at Sir Lowry’s Pass.
 In a rising westerly wind before dropping back down and heading home after nearly 7 hours in the air.
 Later on I received a message from Els Vermeulen, head of the Whale Unit, to let me know the final numbers.
 We counted 661 cow/calf pairs plus 25 unaccompanied adults, for a total of 1,347 southern right’s counted between Hawston and Witsands!

 This is almost exactly triple the amount of whales counted at nearly the same time (1st week of Sep) in the same area in 2017.
-A new all time record for southern right whales counted along our coast.
-Big thank you to all who made the survey possible, especially African Wings.
+So this is a new all time record for southern right whales counted along our coast.
+And a big thank you to all who made the survey possible, especially African Wings.
 They displayed amazing airmanship and graciously halted one of their tours so we could move through the area, and as always to Michael Raimondo from Green Renaissance.